 - Contrary to what some might think, Bitcoin seems tailor-made for our climate-change age.
 Here's why:

 - Bitcoin is on a journey to become powered fully 100% by renewables.
 It's not there yet.
 Unless we accurately count and assess every single Bitcoin mine across the entire world, the plain truth is that it's impossible to accurately work out how green Bitcoin energy is.
 Most top research studies about Bitcoin energy use seem to miss this fundamental truth.
+Some 'reputable' studies are out of date by at least 12 months, and in the Bitcoin world, a year is a long time.

 - We do know a growing percentage of Bitcoin mining is done by renewables (hydro, solar, wind power) - perhaps about 70% estimate at the time of writing.
 The goal should be 100%.
 That's why going forward, we expect the carbon footprint of cryptocurrency mining to become much less significant.
 Superb 'Fact Check' article.
 To become even more informed, check out Green Bitcoin: The impact and importance of energy use for PoW.